Amy's Choice: Synopsis

 The Eleventh Doctor, Amy, and Rory find themselves flickering between two realities, falling asleep at the sound of birdsong in one and waking in the other.
+In the first reality, Amy and Rory are traveling with the Doctor in the TARDIS, and in the second, five years later, they are happily married in Leadworth and expecting their first child.
+In the TARDIS, an apparition named the "Dream Lord" appears, and tells them that one world is reality and the other an illusion.
+He says that they will face a deadly danger in both, and must decide which one is the dream.

-In the first reality, Amy and Rory stopped travelling with the Doctor five years previously, and are happily married in Leadworth, expecting their first child.
-They are chased by the Eknodine, an alien race that have disguised themselves as the elderly of the village.
-In the other reality, they are trapped in a powerless TARDIS, drifting towards a star that is "burning cold" which will kill them.
-During one of their experiences in the TARDIS-reality they are met by the "Dream Lord", an apparition who tells them that he has created a dream reality in contrast to their actual reality.
-The three must determine which is the dream reality and kill themselves in it to return to the other reality.
-However, if they choose wrong they will be killed in both.
+In Leadworth, they are chased by the murderous Eknodine, an alien race that have disguised themselves as the elderly of the village.
+In the other reality, they are trapped in a powerless TARDIS, drifting towards a star that is "burning cold", a collision with which would freeze them to death.
+The Dream Lord tells them that they must determine which world is the dream and kill themselves in it in order to return to the true reality.
+However, if they choose wrong, they will be killed in both.

-The Dream Lord keeps Amy awake in the TARDIS reality while the Doctor and Rory fall asleep and return to the Leadworth reality.
-The Dream Lord questions Amy as to whom she would choose between Rory and the Doctor.
-He states that she must choose between the worlds; one leads to a peaceful married life with Rory while the other leads to adventure and excitement with the Doctor.
-Amy returns to Leadworth and rejoins Rory in defending her house from the Eknodine whilst the Doctor is trying to rescue people from Leadworth in a motor-caravan.
-An Eknodine kills Rory.
-Amy decides that she is willing to risk her own life for the chance of seeing Rory again and concludes without knowing for certain the Leadworth reality is false.
-Amy and the Doctor drive the motor-caravan into the house.
-The three wake up again on the TARDIS which the Dream Lord reactivates.
-After the Dream Lord's departure Amy and Rory are surprised by the Doctor when he directs the TARDIS to self-destruct.
+The Dream Lord keeps Amy awake in the TARDIS reality while the Doctor and Rory fall asleep and return to Leadworth.
+The Dream Lord questions Amy as to which world she would choose: a peaceful married life with Rory or adventure and excitement with the Doctor.
+Amy returns to Leadworth and joins Rory in defending her house from the Eknodine while the Doctor rescues villagers from the Eknodine in a motor-caravan.
+He reunites with his companions, but an Eknodine kills Rory.
+Amy decides that she is willing to risk her own life for the chance of seeing Rory again, and decides--without knowing for certain--that the Leadworth reality is false.
+Amy and the Doctor crash the motor-caravan into the house.
+The three wake up on the TARDIS which the Dream Lord reactivates.
+He admits defeat and departs, after which, to Amy and Rory's surprise, the Doctor directs the TARDIS to self-destruct.

-The trio again awaken in the TARDIS, no longer in any danger.
-The Doctor realised that both realities were false since the Dream Lord had no power over the real world and was a manifestation of his darker side.
-The three were influenced by psychic pollen that had fallen in the TARDIS time rotor and heated up, creating the Dream Lord and the false realities.
+The trio again awaken in the TARDIS.
+The Doctor realized that both realities were false since the Dream Lord had no power over the real world and was in fact a manifestation of his darker side.
+The shared dreams were influenced by psychic pollen that had fallen in the TARDIS time rotor and heated up.
+Amy tells Rory that she does not want to live without him, and the three prepare to embark on another adventure.